mgrubertirol/creepycrawly/README.md

 ## Installation

-Make sure Python 3.4 is installed and the executable is included in the path.
+1. Make sure Python 3.4 is installed and the executable is included in the path.
-Run the command `pip install beautifulsoup4` which installs the screen scraper framework.
+1. Run the command `pip install beautifulsoup4` which installs the screen scraper framework.
+1. Run the command `pip install requests` which installs the requests framework.

 ## Usage